Skip to main content

 tip

 It is best to avoid registering too many paths in your environment variable.
 It will slow down your terminal startup.
-If you already used a single executable cli app, the chance is that you may already have a folder registered in your path variable.
-Copy segul executable to the folder instead.
-For MacOS users, we recommend using iTerm2 or warp for easier navigation in the Terminal.
+If you already used a single executable CLI app, you may already have a folder registered in your path variable.
+Copy the segul executable to the folder instead.
+For MacOS users, we recommend using iTerm2 or warp for more straightforward navigation in the Terminal.

 Windows

 This instruction is for running SEGUL native on Windows.
-If you are using WSL, you install the Linux version of the app by following the instruction above.
-However, running SEGUL on native Windows is more efficient due to a better access to the hardware than the WSL.
-The installation procedure is similar to the MacOS or Linux.
-After downloading the zip file for Windows and extracting it, you will setup your environment variable pointing to the path where you will put the executable.
+If you are using WSL, install the Linux version of the app by following the Linux installation guideline.
+However, running SEGUL on native Windows is more efficient due to better access to the hardware than the WSL.
+The installation procedure is similar to that of MacOS or Linux.
+Remember that the Windows executable is compressed in a zip file.
+After downloading and extracting the zip file, you will set up your environment variable pointing to the path where you will put the executable.
 In Windows, this is usually done using GUI.

 Installing Windows binary